andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/dotnetzip-solving-mac-decompression-issues.md

 Needless to say, the solution to this problem, though somewhat mysterious, was quite simple for me.

-In my ASP.Net code, I was writing the zip file to the Response OutputStream.&nbsp; I had added a content type of &#8220;application/zip&#8221; to the response.&nbsp; This is what was breaking the zip files on a Mac.&nbsp; Buried <a title="DotNetZip Library Forum" href="http://dotnetzip.codeplex.com/discussions/59740" target="_blank">in the DotNetZip Library&#8217;s forum was a post</a> recommending changing the content type to &#8220;application/octet-stream&#8221; instead.&nbsp; That single changed fixed the issue for standard zip files!
+In my ASP.Net code, I was writing the zip file to the Response OutputStream.&nbsp; I had added a content type of &#8220;application/zip&#8221; to the response.&nbsp; This is what was breaking the zip files on a Mac.&nbsp; Buried <a title="DotNetZip Library Forum" href="http://dotnetzip.codeplex.com/discussions/59740" target="_blank">in the DotNetZip Library's forum was a post</a> recommending changing the content type to &#8220;application/octet-stream&#8221; instead.&nbsp; That single changed fixed the issue for standard zip files!

 ## Solution Details: